tangjinling/learngit/readme.txt

-Git is a version control system.
+it is a version control system.

 Git is free software.

+first use git

+fii